Do you need a dose of Kevin Peraza BMX videos in your life?

 I wonder what would happen if Kevin also participated in the dirt comp.

-Anyways, enjoy these fantastic runs that each could be its own short video part.
+Anyway, enjoy these fantastic runs – each could be its own short video part.

-Even though we’ve seen all of this already, it’s KP, so it’s worth a second, a third and a fourth watch!
+Even though we’ve seen all of this already, it’s KP, so it’s worth a second, third, and fourth watch!
 (Maybe even a fifth and a sixth.)

 Juani Zurita put together this awesome collage of clips featuring the most memorable and biggest moments of 2022.